SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Affordable HD security cameras perfect for small spaces, with basic features.

-After testing Blink thoroughly, we gave it a SecureScore™ of 7.6 out of 10, which isn’t a bad score overall but also not great.
-We dinged it points because it requires a separate hub and relies too much on Wi-Fi, which complicates the setup.
+After we took these cameras for a test drive, we calculated a SecureScore™ of 7.6 out of 10.
+They are definitely solid cameras, but there is room for improvement.
+We docked Blink some points because these cameras require a separate hub and the features leave a little something to be desired.
 If you want to see how Blink matches up with our top picks, read our Ring vs. Blink comparison, Blink vs. Arlo comparison, or Blink vs. SimpliSafe matchup.

-The only cameras I can recall that had an easier setup were from Wyze Cams.
-If you’re into simple wireless tech, you’ll appreciate Blink and Wyze.
+The only cameras we can recall that had an easier setup were from Wyze Cams.
+In fact, there’s a lot of commonality between these two brands.
+As a starting point, if you’re into simple wireless tech, you’ll appreciate both Blink and Wyze.
 Not only do they resemble each other somewhat in appearance, the cameras also cost less than much of the competition.
-You can find much more on Wyze in my hands-on Wyze Cam review.
+We’re going back to talking about Blink now, but if you’re interested, you can find more on Wyze in our hands-on Wyze Cam review.

 Pro Tip: If you’re looking for home security with a lot of customization, Blink might not be the best fit.
 Instead, Vivint, a professionally monitored system, might suit you better.
 Check out our hands-on Vivint system review.